 In the first paragraph of the results section the authors state the eTRF is 50% of their active nocturnal window.
 This is for non-pregnant mice, is this true for pregnant mice.
 In addition, this statement should be referenced.
 In addition, is this early TRF in pregnant mice?
 Do we know what meal patterns are in pregnant mice?

 This is an interesting point we hadn’t previously considered.
-Ladyman, Carter, and Grattam (Ladyman et al., 2018) evaluated the effect of pregnancy on food intake and ambulatory activity in mice.
-This study compared age-matched pregnant and non-pregnant female mice of the same strain used in the current study (C57/BL6J).
+Ladyman et al. evaluated the effect of pregnancy on food intake timing and ambulatory activity in mice.
+They compared age-matched pregnant and non-pregnant female mice of the same strain used in the current study (C57BL/6J).
 Meal events and duration of meals increased in pregnant dams, but percent of food intake consumed during the light and the dark cycle remained similar between pregnant and non-pregnant females.
 However, they did not report food intake hourly.
 To clarify the context of the experiment, we eliminated the language about the active window in the manuscript.
 On page 10 line 195-197:

 “To model gestational early time restricted feeding (eTRF), we used a normal chow diet (NCD) and assigned female mice to either unrestricted (ad libitum, AL) or 6 hours of restricted food availability between ZT14-20 (eTRF) (Figure 1A). ”